Scotland: The Highlands

 Section of the West Highland Way and Loch Lomond; 4.5 miles, easy to moderate; 3.5 miles, easy

-After an included breakfast at your hotel, your guides will meet you in the lobby at 9:00 a.m.
+After an included breakfast at your hotel, your leaders will meet you in the lobby at 9:00 a.m.
 They’ll be wearing Country Walkers shirts.
 Please be dressed for walking.

 To begin your first hike you will drive to the picturesque village of Drymen.
 Your walk follows a section of the West Highland Way, Scotland’s premier long-distance footpath, covering 96 miles from Milngavie, just north of Glasgow, to Fort William.
 Today’s route passes through open countryside and wooded areas, with rewarding views over Loch Lomond.
 Meet the coach in Milton of Buchanan and drive a short distance to Balmaha, located on the banks of Loch Lomond.